Mottie/Jatt/README.markdown

 		 websitePreview : 'http://api1.thumbalizr.com/?width=250&url=', // use your own custom thumbnail service (api string - http://www.thumbalizr.com/apitools.php)

 		 // Callbacks
-		 jatt-initialized  : null,            // occurs when the tooltip is called - when hovering over an object jatt-beforeReveal : null,            // occurs when the tooltip is fully formed, but still hidden jatt-revealed     : null,            // occurs when the tooltip is revealed jatt-hidden       : null,            // occurs when the tooltip is hidden (removed)
+		 initialized    : null,               // occurs when the tooltip is called - when hovering over an object beforeReveal   : null,               // occurs when the tooltip is fully formed, but still hidden revealed       : null,               // occurs when the tooltip is revealed hidden         : null,               // occurs when the tooltip is hidden (removed)

 		 // Messages
 		 loading        : 'Loading...',       // Message shown while content is loading